Changissnz/selfinterest/README.md

 law.
 The systems that human beings have erected are based on principles of levels higher than the axiom.
 The innermost essence of verbal and written expressions is thesis, and thesis does not have to pertain to axiom.
 These two categories of examples are what the instances of self-interest plans and strives for.
-There is no stochastic coincidence when there is intention from self-interest.
+There is no stochastic coincidence where there is intention from self-interest.
 Such is the wholeness that is true when there is perfect information on perceptible chains of events that occurred.
-The striking appearance loses its luster when the knowledge of its causes that were acted out by self-interest, these causes being the principle of relevance at the perceptible level.
+The striking appearance loses its luster when the knowledge of its causes that were acted out by self-interest, these causes being the principle of relevance at the perceptible level, become known.
 Naivety shrivels away from cognition and replaced by this state of mind is an acceptance self-assured in the belief that the puzzle of understanding has been solved.
 Thus, one's presence in that situation is only there to be entertained without being awed or flabberghasted.